ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

  |- templates/
       |- index.html

-We can now see our beautiful empty chart at 127.0.0.1:5000 as soon as we've launched our app (`python app.py`)
+Take a look at our beautiful empty chart at 127.0.0.1:5000 !

-There is still two things to do : get the data sent by our tweepy backend and send it to the client's browser.
+There are still two things to do : get the data sent by our tweepy backend and send it to the client's browser.

 The first part will be using gevent to fetch the data asyncronously and I've been stuck quite a while on this.
 I still don't know if it's the way to go so please feel free to leave a comment if I'm not doing it the right way.